Out of pocket expenses

 Q. Can I claim a fuel surcharge as an OOP expense?

 As wholesaler fuel surcharges are levied once a month to customer accounts, this does not relate to a specific product or order, and therefore it is not possible for pharmacy contractors to claim this fee back under the OOP arrangements.
-PSNC has had discussions with the Department of Health on this issue.
+PSNC has had discussions with the Department of Health and Social Care on this issue.
 We are working to ensure that fuel surcharges are considered in the general funding arrangements.

 Q. I have obtained a product from another pharmacy.
 This was sent by taxi – can I claim this?